-Mitigation Measure(s) Timing of Implementation Implementing Party MM HAZ-7, Maintaining Emergency/Evacuation Routes: To avoid impacts on Design Phase Metropolitan emergency/evacuation routes, excavation sites will typically not be placed in roadways that serve work with the local jurisdiction responsible for the emergency/evacuation routes to maintain Prior to Construction Contractor adequate capacity.
-This will be accomplished by utilizing unused portions of the street right-of- way for travel lanes (such as temporarily prohibiting parking, restriping medians or parkway Construction roadways during construction.
+Mitigation Measure(s) Timing of Implementation Implementing Party MM HAZ-7, Maintaining Emergency/Evacuation Routes: To avoid impacts on Design Phase Metropolitan emergency/evacuation routes, excavation sites will typically not be placed in roadways that serve as designated emergency/evacuation routes.
+If such streets cannot be avoided, the contractor will work with the local jurisdiction responsible for the emergency/evacuation routes to maintain Prior to Construction Contractor adequate capacity.
+This will be accomplished by utilizing unused portions of the street right-of- way for travel lanes (such as temporarily prohibiting parking, restriping medians or parkway Construction space, or detouring bike lanes) or by detouring the emergency/evacuation route to other roadways during construction.
 If detours are necessary, appropriate notification of emergency personnel and temporary signage will be used to direct emergency/evacuation traffic during construction.
-4.8 Hydrology and Water Quality 3 MM HYD-1, Implementation of a Grading and Drainage Plan: Prior to construction of Prior to Construction Metropolitan aboveground project facilities, Metropolitan will prepare a grading and drainage plan that identifies anticipated changes in flow that would occur on site and minimizes any potential Construction Contractor increases in flooding, erosion, or sedimentation potential in accordance with applicable conservation regulations and in coordination with the county and/or the city in which the facility would be located.
+4.8 Hydrology and Water Quality MM HYD-1, Implementation of a Grading and Drainage Plan: Prior to construction of Prior to Construction Metropolitan aboveground project facilities, Metropolitan will prepare a grading and drainage plan that identifies anticipated changes in flow that would occur on site and minimizes any potential Construction Contractor increases in flooding, erosion, or sedimentation potential in accordance with applicable regulations and in coordination with the county and/or the city in which the facility would be located.
 The plan will identify and implement best management practices and other measures to ensure that potential increases in stormwater flows and erosion are minimized.

-3 CEQA thresholds b, g, h, and i for hydrology and water quality were determined to be less than significant in the Initial Study and were not addressed in this PEIR.
+&lt;sup>3 CEQA thresholds b, g, h, and i for hydrology and water quality were determined to be less than significant in the Initial Study and were not addressed in this PEIR.